mh2rashi/LinguaTune/README.md

     <img src="public/images/captions.png" alt="Logo" width="full" height="full">

-    - <strong>Voice Over</strong>:
+    - <strong>Voice-Over</strong>:
         1. Select the appropriate language, gender and person for your transcription (01).
         3. Modify the transcription in the content section.
-        4. Click the <strong>Apply Voice Over</strong> button (Currently in progress), wait for the voice over to be applied, and view the video for the results.
+        4. Click the <strong>Apply Voice-Over</strong> button (currently in progress), wait for the voice-over to be applied, and view the video for the results.

 <img src="public/images/voiceover.png" alt="Logo" width="full" height="full">